Get The Facts

 The city is committed to protecting green spaces, through its PlaNYC 2030 and Forever Wild Preserve programs.

-Cycling organizations say the trail is a major north-south route, yet there is limited east-west access.
+Cycling organizations say the trail is a major north-south route, without noting there is limited east-west access.
 Local cyclists rely on bike lanes and sharrows.
-A narrow stone-dust trail makes the trail very accessible to bicycles.
+A narrow stone-dust trail makes the trail accessible to bikes.
+A community leader has suggested reverting 2 lanes of the Deegan to park space.
+Why not as bike lanes?
+Residents use the Henry Hudson Parkway greenway for recreation/commuting.

 A NYC Bike Map link here shows the Putnam Trail is already bike greenway.